gabrielafh9/Core-Code-from-scratch/Week 12/Wednesday/APIs Core Understanding.md

 #### 5. Is an API just another program or a standard?

+       An API is an application programming interface, which is a set of protocols, tools, and routines for building software applications.
+It is not a program or a standard, but rather a set of rules used to access a specific program or service.

 #### 6. Do you know any API?
 Can you list at least 5 examples of APIs?

+       1. Google Maps API: enables developers to leverage Google's mapping and routing capabilities to build custom applications.
+       2. Twitter API: allows developers to access and integrate Twitter's features and functions into their own applications.
+       3. Stripe API: enables developers to accept and manage payments online, in mobile apps and in-store.
+       4. Salesforce API: enables developers to access the cloud-based customer relationship management (CRM) platform to build applications and services.
+       5. Instagram API: enables developers to access and integrate Instagram content into their own applications.